How to Choose a Kindergarten in Singapore (2026)

 6. Practical Considerations

-- Location and commute: A 15-minute journey beats a 45-minute one, especially for a 4-year-old
+- Location and commute: A 15-minute journey beats a 45-minute one, especially for a 4-year-old who is already tired by 5 pm

 - Operating hours: Match your work schedule, including any extended-day or KCare options

 - Fees and subsidies: Calculate the actual out-of-pocket cost after subsidies.
-Use ECDA's subsidy calculator to estimate
+Use ECDA's subsidy calculator to estimate what you will actually pay

 - Sibling policy: Some centres offer priority enrolment or fee discounts for siblings